spsklearn.cluster

 - spsklearn.cluster.spherical_k_means(X, n_clusters, *, sample_weight=None, init='spherical-k-means++', n_init='auto', max_iter=300, verbose=False, tol=0.0001, random_state=None, copy_x=True, algorithm='lloyd', return_n_iter=False)

-Perform K-means clustering algorithm.
+Perform spherical K-means clustering algorithm.

 - Parameters:

 X ({array-like, sparse matrix} of shape (n_samples, n_features)) – The observations to cluster.
-It must be noted that the data will be converted to C ordering, which will cause a memory copy if the given data is not C-contiguous.
+Data points should be on the unit sphere (i.e., ||x|| = 1 for each row x).
+The data will be converted to C ordering, which will cause a memory copy if the given data is not C-contiguous.

 n_clusters (int) – The number of clusters to form as well as the number of centroids to generate.